rrovetto/Ontology-Development-Guidelines/Identifiers/readme.md

 # Guidelines for developing Identifiers
-Depending on the degree of abstraction one considers, the following is an approximation.
+Depending on the degree of abstraction of interest, the following is an approximation.

 For all constructs in an ontology, we can declare the following.

 - **Identifiers** are those symbol-structures (e.g., a set of alphanumeric characters) that identify a given ontology construct (class, relation, individual, etc.).
-Depending on the situation, you may assign either so-called **opaque** or **transparent/readible/semantically-meaningful** identifiers.
+They may or may not be numerically identical with the construct.
+But for each identifier, additional associated constructs can be declared, such as display labels and definitions.
+You may assign either so-called **opaque** or **transparent/readible/semantically-meaningful** identifiers.
 - **Opaque or Semantically-neutral identifiers**.
 These identifiers do not express meaning.
 They are composed of (alpha)numeric characters/symbols that are not intended to convey any meaning (e.g., they are not a natural language word).
 E.g., "34568ijngoi465j".
 They may be composed of random-generated numbers, or may be sequentially-numbered (e.g., 00012).
   - UUIDs (universally unique identifiers)
   - GUIDs (globally unique identifiers) are types of opaque identifiers.